Von der Osten family: Von der Osten-Sacken

 The family of von der Osten, also known as Sacken, spread in the Baltic region since the 13th century.
 It belongs to the Baltic nobility and traces its roots back to Arnoldus dictus Lyndale, who was granted Haus and Gebiet Sacken (later the Kirchspiel Sacken) by Bishop Otto of Kurland in 1386.
 In 1395, he is documented as Arnoldus de Sacken with the granting of Erkuln and Goldingen.
 The Sackens were wealthy large landowners, primarily in the Livonian and Courland Knighthood.

 Sander von Sacken, also known as von der Oest, first appears with the combined name in 1544, which later led to the name and coat of arms unification of the two families as von der Osten gen. Sacken, without a tribal connection being able to be proven.
 As the Osten-Sackens had a well-known name in Russia, for example, Ludwig von der Osten from Pomerania, who served as an officer in Russian services, made use of their name.

 The Osten-Sacken holdings included Appricken (Apriķi) and Paddern in the Hasenpoth district; Dondangen, Groß- and Klein-Bathen, Lehnen, Pilten, Sareicken and Sackenmünde in the Duchy of Kurland and Semgallen; Schnepeln, Suhr, Seemuppen, Pewicken, Pelzen (all in Kurland).

 Dondangen was initially owned by Diedrich von Maydell, who was married to Anna Sibylla von der Osten-Sacken.
 As the marriage was childless, the widow passed on the estate to her nephew Prince Carl Prince von der Osten gen. Sacken.

-In 1917, Livland ceded its Estonian part to Estonia, but in return, it was incorporated into Kurland in the south.
-As a result of the Treaty of Brest-Litovsk, the independent republics of Estonia, Latvia, and Lithuania emerged in 1918.
+As a result of the collapse of the Russian Empire, the independent republics of Estonia, Latvia, and Lithuania emerged in 1918.
 The Latvian War of Independence against Soviet Russia was supported by Estonians and German-Baltics (Baltic Landeswehr, Iron Division), followed by a failed coup attempt by the German-Baltic minority, and then a Latvian government, which expropriated the German-Baltic large landowners through the Latvian land reform of 1919/1920, leading to the emigration of many German-Baltics, including many members of the Osten-Sacken family, to the Reich.
 Paul Freiherr von der Osten-Sacken returned to Kurland in 1924.
 70 family members joined the National Socialist German Workers' Party (NSDAP) in the Third Reich, including 20 before the rise to power.